Landscaping Estimate Template: How to Price Jobs for Profit

 • Justify price increase to customers during renewals

-• Create the most transparent process of pricing a job
+• Create the most transparent and repeatable process of pricing a job

 • Scale the outcome without scaling people